- About Us

 We strongly discourage potential applicants from contacting host agencies.
 If you have questions, please feel free to contact Oregon Sea Grant.

-For questions about the application or Summer Scholars experience:
+For questions about the application process: